3 Reasons You Need a Measured Survey to Plan Your Development

 A measured building survey is undertaken to produce detailed CAD drawings such as floor plans, elevations and section drawings of a property.
 Survey tools include anything from basic tape measures up to complex pieces of surveying equipment like total stations or 3D laser scanners.
 Carrying out a measured survey of your property before starting construction is essential for your architect’s planning and ensures everything works at the building stage.

 A decent measured building surveyor ensures all required detail is noted down during their survey, so your architect has all the necessary data to complete their design quickly and efficiently.
-Your architect should arrange a measured survey of your property at the start of the project – if they haven’t, bring it up with them.
+Your architect should arrange a measured survey of your property at the start of the project – if they haven’t, you should bring it up with them.
+Here are the main three reasons why:

 Building works that significantly alter your property require careful planning.
 In most areas of the UK, it is important to match the new design to the existing and surrounding properties.
 This can actually be specified as a condition of planning permission.
 For example, a planning condition may state that a new building development cannot be taller the height of the building next door.
 Or perhaps the existing porch size must match the rest of street.